How to Wire a Switched GFCI Outlet: A Step-by-Step Guide

 In traditional residential wiring, creating a half-hot outlet (where the top outlet is switched and the bottom is always on) is a common request.
 This is accomplished by feeding the duplex receptacle with a 3-wire cable and breaking the brass tab connecting the two hot terminals.
 This effectively isolates them, allowing one to be connected to a constant hot and the other to a switched hot.

 This method absolutely does not work for a GFCI receptacle.
 GFCI devices are internally a single, integrated electronic unit.
 They do not have a breakable tab to create a split-wired receptacle.
 Attempting to modify a GFCI in this way will destroy its internal mechanism and void its UL listing, creating a serious safety hazard.
-The only code-compliant way to create a switched GFCI outlet is to switch the entire power supply feeding its LINE terminals.
+The only code-compliant way to create a switched GFCI outlet is to switch the entire power supply feeding its LINE terminals (i.e., switch the ungrounded conductor before it reaches the GFCI) so the whole device is de-energized by the switch.

 Step-by-Step Guide: How to Wire a Switched GFCI Outlet